-- ... you complete student academic responsibilities including passing 5 classes - the previous semester.
-If you have not passed 5 classes the previous semester, you must be passing all current classes to attending sporting events. - ... you adhere to the Sabetha High School Code of Student Conduct. - ... you adhere to the Sabetha High School attendance and tardiness policies. - ... you are not presently serving detention time. - ... you are not suspended from school. - ... you are not placed on notice by the Principal.
+- Completing student academic responsibilities including passing 5 classes the previous semester.
+If you have not passed 5 classes the previous semester, you must be passing all current classes to attending sporting events. - Adhering to the Sabetha High School Code of Student Conduct. - Adhering to the Sabetha High School attendance and tardiness policies. - Not presently serving detention time. - Not suspended from school - Not placed on notice by the Principal.